Update 9/15: We’ve just released a brand new workflow management offering featuring a visual workflow designer! Learn more and try it out today!

 The path to the highway starts here.
 No matter how many tools your company uses, you can sync all of them to a development backlog.
 This means requests can be entered in whatever tool the requester is comfortable with, and it will automatically be carried over to the backlog in the development team’s tool.
 Any comments, descriptions, and attachments are synced as well, meaning developers can get a complete picture with less back-and-forth.

 One of Unito’s features is the ability to automatically label and filter synced tasks as they come into your tool.
 That means requests can be automatically labeled as they enter the backlog.
 Do you want to build a specific flow with a marketing team working in Asana?
-Set up your sync so their requests are automatically marked as “marketing” and prioritized accordingly.
+Set it up so their requests are automatically marked as “marketing” and prioritized accordingly.
 Issues can even be automatically assigned to a specific developer according to their label, automating delegation.
-Because the sync is doing more work, developers have to do less to organize and triage their backlog.
+Because Unito is doing more work, developers have to do less to organize and triage their backlog.

 Self-serve request updates